What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 No teasing, of course.

-Yeah, yes, be some long arms.
+Yeah, it has to be some long arms.

-I got a phone call yesterday from from somebody with Ted Cruz campaign, you know, wanting me to contribute money.
+I got a phone call yesterday from somebody with Ted Cruz campaign, you know, wanting me to contribute money.

 And I often get phone calls from the RNC because my wife and I have been contributors for a long, long, long time.